 Another very important researcher in this field is University of London quantum physicist David Bohm (1917-1992), a protege of Einstein’s and an independent contemporary of Pribham.
 Along the course of his illustrious career of contributions he had these things to say about humanity’s disparate course from peace and harmony.

 Joseph Chilton Pearce used to quote Bohm often in his writings and lectures.
-Here is a sample quote from his book The Biology of Transcendence…”The physicist David Bohm once said with genuine passion, as he gestured from his heart to his head, ‘When that realm of insight and intelligence leaps up, it can take out the dysfunction of the mind and make it functional in an instant’…’Behold, I make all things new.'”
-Joe thought that Bohm was the closest thing to being a true sage that 20th century science ever produced…more than Neils Bohr, Max Planck, and Albert Einstein combined.
+Here is a sample quote from his book The Biology of Transcendence…”The physicist David Bohm once said with genuine passion, as he gestured from his heart to his head, ‘When that realm of insight and intelligence leaps up, it can take out the dysfunction of the mind and make it functional in an instant.'”
+Bohm was referring to the healing power which the heart can exert on our dysfunctional brains.
+Joe thought that Bohm was the closest thing to being a true sage that the realm of 20th century science ever produced…more than Neils Bohr, Max Planck, and Albert Einstein combined.

 In lower frequency states of 0.005 to 0.08 cps, the heart is in low coherence and the sympathetic nervous system is stimulated.
 This causes the feeling of “fight or flight.”
 When overstimulated we feel a sense of arousal, activation, startle, alarm, and being triggered.
 When functioning in a baseline ambient fashion the SNS serves to speed and contract organs.